x0xr00t/sl0ppy-flood/README.md

 * `enter proxy list`
 * `enter threads`

+# Note!!
+* The UA needs sum work, the ',' is missing on 6k agents!.
+* working on this !!

 # Legal Disclaimer:
 * I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.